Connor1719/Connor1719/README.md

 - 👋 Hi, I’m Connor
-Im currently building discord bots used by over 40,000 people.
+Im currently working on satellites and building discord bots used by over 40,000 people.